-University will assess the event and speakers.
+In allowing events to take place, the University will assess all events and speakers.
 This assessment will be based on the understanding that all events will be held in accordance with this Policy, the Freedom of Speech Policy, and all other relevant rules and regulations.

-In deciding whether to approve an event, the University will consider its general duties:
+In deciding whether to approve n event, the University will consider its general duties:

-- Duty of care to its staff, students and visitors; to ensure freedom of speech with reference to the Education Act 19821; - Preventing people from being drawn into terrorism with reference to the Counter Terrorism and Security Act 2015; - Its obligation to prevent individuals from discrimination under the Equality Act 20103; and - Any other relevant legislation.
+- Duty of care to its staff, students and visitors; to ensure freedom of speech with reference to the Education Act 19821; - Preventing people from being drawn into terrorism with reference to the Counter Terrorism and Security Act 20152; - Its obligation to prevent individuals from discrimination under the Equality Act 20103;and - Any other relevant legislation.